 Getting everyone to sign on the dotted line is important, but parties may have conflicting schedules or be completing paperwork from multiple locations.
 E-signatures are a fast, secure way to expedite this process, enabling near-instantaneous document signing from anywhere in the world.

-For customers demanding a fast turnaround, e-signatures can accelerate the approval process without creating any inconvenience.
-Getting an e-signature instantly from a consumers smart phone and bypassing cluttered inboxes further reduces time and chasing people even for e-signatures.
+For customers demanding faster turnaround, e-signatures can accelerate the approval process without creating any inconvenience.
+Getting an e-signature instantly via a text-based communication platform bypassing cluttered inboxes, further reduces time and having to cahse your customer or third-party signatories.

 6. Incidental Costs of Paper-Based Processing

-Reliance on paper creates additional costs that pile up over time.
+If your company hasn’t gone 100% digital, reliance on paper and manual data entry creates additional costs that pile up over time.
 Consider the cost of buying paper and ink, as well as copying and shipping forms.
-Even when originators succeed in processing and completing a loan, these costs eat into a company’s profit margin.
+Even when banks and financial institutions succeed in processing and completing the customer’s journey, these costs eat into a company’s profit margin.

-If they have not already begun, lenders should implement a digital transformation of the entire loan process.
+If they have not already begun, lenders should implement a digital transformation of any process that requires paperwork.
 Paper documents, files, printers and faxes can be entirely eliminated with the proper technology stack.

 7. Going Through Terms and Conditions Document

-In the course of finalizing a deal, clients receiving a loan will likely want to comb through the fine print—especially if the loan is a business deal where lawyers will want to review the conditions.
-To expedite the closing, it’s ideal to have open lines of communication so that the lender can answer any last-minute questions that might otherwise trip up a quick, simple signing.
-Getting a consumer to take time and read through these term and get tacit acceptance can become burdensome.
-If lenders could send get a consumer to read and accept the T&C’s via smartphone, they will see an increase in efficiency and deals closing faster.
+In the course of finalizing onboarding or loans, clients will likely want to comb through the fine print—especially if the application is business-related.
+To expedite, it’s ideal to have open lines of communication so that the lender can answer any last-minute questions that might otherwise trip up a quick, simple signing.
+Getting a consumer to take time and read through these terms and get tacit acceptance can become burdensome.
+If banks and lenders could send get a consumer to read and accept the T&C’s via smartphone, they will see an increase in efficiency and growth.

 In today’s tech-driven world, streamlined processing is critical for any successful lending business.
 If your organization hasn’t yet digitized their workflows and application processing, it’s time to consider how such a change might benefit your lending operations, improving the efficiency, time-to-close and ROI of loan application processing.
 Over time, these additional closed deals will create satisfied customers who become a valued source of revenue for your business.